erinvdoyle/tarot/README.md

 ![alt text](assets/images/screenshots/)

 - This vector illustration provides the visitor's first impression of Tarot Card of the Day and sets the tone and color scheme.
-It is fixed to the bottom of the starting area and is covered when the user navigates into either of the main sections
+It is fixed to the bottom of the starting area and is covered when the user navigates into either of the main game sections

 ## Main Navigation Buttons